Mental Health for Healthcare Providers

 Center for Pediatric Traumatic Stress and the National Child Traumatic Stress Network

 This toolbox is more comprehensive and systematic than simply practicing adaptive coping skills.
 It helps the healthcare provider to think about the way they are appraising work situations and examine their thoughts, feelings, and actions in their work setting.
-For motivated healthcare professionals, such an intervention can be very useful, not only during the COVID-19 pandemic, but for life in general.
+For motivated healthcare professionals, such an intervention can be very useful.

 Healthcare Providers